IliaMiheev/ipars-doc/pages/en/README_EN.md

-### Library for File Handling During Parsing {docsify-ignore-all}
+## Library for Working with Files During Parsing {docsify-ignore-all}

-During parsing, it is often necessary to download HTML pages and work with JSON and CSV files.
-This library is designed to simplify the coding tasks for such activities and provides a range of additional features.
+During parsing, it's often necessary to download HTML pages and work with JSON and CSV files.
+This library aims to simplify the coding required for such tasks and also provides a range of additional features.

-### The library contains three primary classes
+### The library includes three classes for core tasks

 1. **Pars** for handling requests and bs4.
 2. **JsonManager** for working with JSON.
-3. **CsvManager** for handling CSV files.
+3. **CsvManager** for working with CSV.

-### There are also three auxiliary classes
+### There are also three utility classes

 1. **ProgressBarManager** for creating progress bars.
-2. **TimerManager** for measuring the execution time of specific code.
+2. **TimerManager** for tracking the execution time of specific code.
 3. **ZipManager** for archiving files and folders.

-To install the library:
+### Install the library:

 ```bash
 pip install ipars